KoljaB/RealtimeSTT/README.md

 - **gpu_device_index** (int, default=0): GPU Device Index to use.
 The model can also be loaded on multiple GPUs by passing a list of IDs (e.g. [0, 1, 2, 3]).

+- **return_segments** (bool, default=False): Return/pass a tuple (text, segments) from any function or callback related to transcibed text (like text(), on_realtime_*, ...), which includes the raw transcribed segments instead of just the text.
+Useful to observe probabilities or segment timings.

 - **on_recording_start**: A callable function triggered when recording starts.

 - **on_recording_stop**: A callable function triggered when recording ends.